 - The decedent’s children

 - The decedent’s grandchildren, if the decedent’s children are deceased

-- any minors who were at least 50% dependent on the deceased for financial support
+- Any minors who were at least 50 percent dependent on the deceased for financial support

 - Any individual entitled to the decedent’s property, according to California’s intestate succession laws